AarhusCrypto/TinyLEGO/README.md

 * The implementation uses no disk I/O whatsoever and the complexity of the desired secure function (# AND gates) is therefore bounded by the amount of RAM on the current machine.
 * The extraction of a dishonest constructor's input using input buckets has not currently been implemented.
 It should be straightforward to add, but as the main purpose of this implementation was measuring performance, it did not make it into the release.
 * In light of the above restrictions, pipelining the evaluation of the final garbled circuit is not implemented, but if anyone wants to extend the code to handle this (or in any other way) you are very welcome to.
-* Currently the code implements a variant of the protocol of [2] that is only secure in the _programmable_ random oracle model, as opposed to the version described in [2].
-The is due to the implementation version decommits the decoding info of the garbled output to the evaluator in the offline phase, as opposed to the version described in the paper which only decommits this _after_ the evaluator has chosen it's input.

 Installation
 ---